CSCI-3398/hackathon2/README.md

 You're going to have to change the configuration (`.cfg`) file later, so here's an overview of its format and contents:

 ```
--hmm followed by the acoustic model directory
+-hmm (followed by the acoustic model directory)
--dict followed by the lexicon file
+-dict (followed by the lexicon file)
--lm followed by the language model
+-lm (followed by the language model)
--ctl followed by the control file
+-ctl (followed by the control file)
 -adcin yes (tells the recognizer that input is audio, not feature files)
 -adchdr 44 (tells the recognizer to skip the 44-byte RIFF header)
 -cepext .wav (tells the recognizer input files have the .wav extension)
 -cepdir wav (tells the recognizer input files are in the 'wav' directory)
--hyp followed by the output transcription file
+-hyp (followed by the output transcription file)
--outlatdir followed by the output directory for word lattices
+-outlatdir (followed by the output directory for word lattices)
+```

 Have a look at the configuration file to see what files you just used to build your model.
 Remember that all filenames in the configuration file are interpreted relative to the current directory.
-```

-## Part 4: Testing your reecognizer
+## Part 4: Testing your recognizer

 The recognition results can now be found in the file `pizza_devel.hyp`.
 You will now compute the word error rate (WER), which is the standard method for evaluating speech recognition systems.
 The script `word_align.pl` in the `scripts_pl/decode` directory compares the reference transcription to the recognition results and reports the error rate for each sentence, followed by the overall error rate.
 You can run it like this: